Spiritual Practices

 Lenten Devotions

-A treasured tradition at Grace is the annual production of a book of devotions for the Lenten season.
+Some years, when we have editors, a treasured tradition at Grace is the production of a book of devotions for the Lenten season.
 Parishioners select a day and provide a reflection on one or more of the lectionary readings appointed for that day.
-This practice is always one of growth—both in preparing to write our individual reflections and in savoring the variety of contributions from the others in our faith community.
+This practice is always one of growth, both in preparing to write our individual reflections and in savoring the variety of contributions from the others in our faith community.

 Meditation Garden

-This very special place for quiet prayer and meditation that is open to all in the community at any time is located on what is the right side of the church as you face the front doors.
+This very special place for quiet prayer and meditation, that is open to all in the community at any time, is located on the right side of the church as you face the front doors.
 It has a beautiful wrought iron gothic arch gate at its entrance.
-Inside the Garden you will find three beautiful benches that can not be seen from the street that are located between the stone buttresses of the church.
+Inside the Garden you will find three benches, that can not be seen from the street, that are located between the stone buttresses of the church.
 This affords some sense of privacy for prayer and meditation in a place away from the noise of the street.
 There are three prayers stations with icons and statues which change periodically.
 As you enter you will go by a pool of water with a fountain in the center.
 The sound of flowing water reminds us of our baptism and of God's creation and provides some "white noise" to drown out the sounds of the city far below the hill.
 The plantings and sculptures have been given by church members to make it a place of incredible beauty as well as quiet.

 Prayer Chapel

 The chapel that was part of a 1893 addition to the church building serves as sacred space for smaller gatherings such as Centering Prayer and our Wednesday morning Eucharist.
-It is also a place of prayer for the wider community with its prayer desk where candles may be lighted and prayers requests entered into a book.
+It is also a place of prayer for the wider community with its prayer desk where candles may be lighted and prayer requests entered into a book.
 Prayer books and works of art are available for individual contemplation.
-It is open daily from 7 am - 9 pm.

 Drumming Circles